 Special notice goes to public service media organizations in a sweeping study about implications of AI in journalism by the EUROPEAN BROADCASTING UNION.
 The 146-page report concludes that, while only some areas in journalism will be automated, ‘virtually all jobs will undergo some degree of change.
 Newsroom staff will need a better grip on the technology’

-PSMs can use AI resources to better distinguish themselves the market ahead, the authors say.
-They see opportunities for increased efforts in:
+PSMs can use AI resources to distinguish themselves better in the market ahead, the authors say.
+They see opportunities for increased efforts in the following:

 - Accountability – holding algorithms to account, treating them as a new kind of power.
-Understanding and interrogating the ways they work and are being used, especially in areas impacting personal outcomes and rights.
+Understanding and interrogating how they work and are being used, especially in areas impacting personal outcomes and rights.

 - Verification – mounting initiatives for ‘defending factuality and trust,’ particularly in the face of new threats such as deep fakes.